arsentievalex/retain-ai/README.md

 - **Data Handling**: RetainAI allows flexibility for users to either work with sample data or upload their own data files, enabling a customized and relevant analysis experience.

-CSV Uploads: Users can upload their own CSV files for attrition prediction, as long as they match the required column names and formats.
+*CSV Uploads*: Users can upload their own CSV files for attrition prediction, as long as they match the required column names and formats.
 This ensures accurate model predictions based on data specific to their organization.

-PDF Uploads: Users can also upload PDF files containing qualitative data, such as industry reports or benefits docs specific to their company.
+*PDF Uploads*: Users can also upload PDF files containing qualitative data, such as industry reports or benefits docs specific to their company.
 These documents are processed using RAG engine, which stores embedded representations in a local vector database.
 This enables the LLM to retrieve and analyze relevant information from these unstructured sources to enrich retention strategies.

-Sample Data: For users looking to explore the app's features without uploading their own files, RetainAI provides sample CSV and PDF data.
+*Sample Data*: For users looking to explore the app's features without uploading their own files, RetainAI provides sample CSV and PDF data.
 This includes fictional employee records and sample documents, allowing users to quickly get started and experience the app's full functionality.

 ## Workflow